-The British have a great way with names.
-You’ll find towns with names like Upper and Lower Slaughter, Once Brewed, and Itching Field.
-This cute coziness comes through in their language as well.
-You’ll visit brilliant (wonderful) sights that’ll give you goose pimples (goose bumps).
+Plenty of small towns have names like Upper and Lower Slaughter, Once Brewed, and Itching Field.
+In big cities you can visit brilliant (wonderful) sights that'll give you goose pimples (goose bumps).
 Your car will have a bonnet and a boot rather than a hood and trunk.
-You’ll drive on motorways, and when the freeway divides, it becomes a dual carriageway.
+You'll drive on motorways, and when the freeway divides, it becomes a dual carriageway.
 Never go anticlockwise (counterclockwise) in a roundabout.
-Gas is petrol, a truck is a lorry, and when you hit a tailback (traffic jam), don’t get your knickers in a twist (make a fuss), just queue up (line up).
+Gas is petrol, a truck is a lorry, and when you hit a tailback (traffic jam), don't get your knickers in a twist (get upset), just queue up (line up).

-The British never say they have a two-week vacation, but many locals holiday for a fortnight, often in a homely (homey) rural cottage or possibly on the Continent (continental Europe).
-They might pack a face flannel (washcloth) and hair grips (bobby pins) in their bum bag (never a “fanny” pack — which refers to a woman’s nether parts).
-If it’s cold, they wear a warm mackintosh (raincoat) or an anorak (parka) with press studs (snaps).
+The British never say they have a two-week vacation, but many locals holiday for a fortnight, often in a homely (homey) rural cottage.
+They might pack a face flannel (washcloth) and hair grips (bobby pins) in their bum bag (never a "fanny pack" — "fanny" refers to a woman's nether parts).
+If it's cold, they wear a warm mackintosh (raincoat) or an anorak (parka) with press studs (snaps).

 If you get settled into a flat (apartment), you can post letters in the pillar box or give your mum a trunk (long-distance) call.
 If you reverse the charges (call collect), she'll say you're tight as a fish's bum.
 If she witters on (gabs and gabs), tell her you're knackered (exhausted) and it's been donkey's years (ages) since you've slept.
 After washing up (doing the dishes) and hoovering (vacuuming), you can have a plate of biscuits (cookies) and, if you're so inclined, a neat (straight) whisky.
 Too much of that whisky will get you sloshed, paralytic, bevvied, wellied, ratted, popped up, or even pissed as a newt.
 (For a longer list, see Chris Rae's witty book about British slang, The Septic's Companion.)